alexrivadeneira/i2wd/week4/outline.md

 ### Modifying styling with JavaScript

-Let's use what we learned about ```querySelector``` and variables to make some changes to our CSS using JavaSCript.
+Let's use what we learned about ```querySelector``` and variables to make some changes to our CSS using JavaScript.
 Here's a starter template.
 Before you render it in the browser, check to see if you can reason about what it does:

 ```
 <!DOCTYPE html>